mangoseller/ParameterPGD/README.md

 **Robustness Gains:** The parameter-based **PGD** technique showed promise in making models more robust to noisy inputs, particularly in encouraging correct abstention on invalid cases.

 **Balanced Performance:** Although improvements on the OOD and boundary tests were more modest, the overall trends and statistically significant gains in noise robustness are suggestive of the techniques efficacy.
+Importantly, *PGD* did not destroy the model's ability to correctly do arithmetic on valid cases - across seeds, the accuracy on arithemtic of *PGD* models was as good or comparable to the controls.
+This suggests *PGD* does not significantly impede normal learning and training dynamics, at least in this simplified task with small networks.

-**Future Directions:** The mixed results on certain test sets open avenues for further investigation, such as tweaking **PGD** hyper-parameters or exploring hybrid approaches that combine both input and parameter-space adversarial training.
-Attempts to incorporate parameter based **PGD** training with basic transformer models, along with improvements to the technique to reduce variation in performance across seeds, are two directions I'd be interested in seeing explored further.
+**Future Directions:** The mixed result on OOD and Boundary testing opens avenues for further investigation, such as tweaking **PGD** hyper-parameters or exploring hybrid approaches that combine both input and parameter-space adversarial training.
+Attempts to incorporate parameter based **PGD** training with basic transformer models, along with improvements to the core technique aiming to reduce variation in performance across seeds, are two directions I'd be interested in seeing explored in the future.